osrf-migration/vrx-wiki/tutorials/Adding course elements.md

 ```

 ### Running robotx_gazebo with a custom world
-Now that you have a new world file generated, you can launch the simulation again with this world:
+Now that you have created a new world file, you can launch the simulation again with this world:

 First, generate the compiled XML from the xacro file using this or [another method](https://bitbucket.org/osrf/vmrc/wiki/tutorials/Working%20with%20xacro%20files):
 ```